amsa2002/MySql-Quries/README.md

 # MySql-Quries
-This page contains some SQL questions and answers
+This page contains some SQL quries questions and answers screenshots...